scuzzydude/asimov/asimov.md

 Is that the same feeling that art lovers get when standing in front of a masterpiece?
 If it's half the feeling I felt with the ball in my hand, I get it.
 The question is, what separates collectables from pieces of history?
 Does my basketball deserve a place in a museum?
 I don't think so, but Olajuwon has a place in the basketball hall of fame, and his genius will live on in Houston's memory for generations.
 Thinking about it led me to remember another piece of history I'd lost.

-In the summer of 1985, I attended a NASA summer camp, where I had my first exposure to programming on Apple IIs.
+In the summer of 1985, I attended a NASA summer camp, where I had my first exposure to programming.
 I wasn't a computer geek, but I did have an aptitude, and it served me well, for years later, I would make my living coding.
 The teacher running the camp was June Scobee.
-Her husband, Colonel Dick Scobee, was an astronaut who had been pilot of a Space Shuttle *Challenger* mission the year before and was slated to be the commander of another *Challenger* flight in the coming winter.
+Her husband, Colonel Dick Scobee, was an astronaut who had been pilot of a Shuttle mission the year before and was slated to be the commander of another *Challenger* flight in the coming winter.
 At the end of the camp, our class of middle-schoolers got to meet Colonel Scobee.
 It was a big deal for a kid who had grown up in Space City, Texas to meet an astronaut who had already been to space in the shuttle.
 I bought a postcard of an earlier *Challenger* launch and Colonel Scobee was gracious enough to sign it for me.

 On January 28, 1986 Dick Scobee, along with six fellow astronauts, including civilian school teacher Christa McAuliffe, were killed when *Challenger* exploded 41 seconds after liftoff.
 It was the "*where were you when JFK was shot?*" moment for my generation.
 I was a freshman in high school.
 I was stunned.
 It was the first time America had lost astronauts during a flight.
 Class was subdued, teachers were shocked.
 We crowded around the televisions that had already been wheeled out for us to watch the first teacher in space.
 Some of the teachers made half-hearted attempts to tell us not to look at the explosion.
 We had to look.